kyma-project/btp-manager/docs/user/03-30-multitenancy.md

 # Working with Multiple Subaccounts

-The SAP BTP Operator module supports multi-subaccount configurations in a single cluster.
+With the SAP BTP Operator module, you can create configurations for several subaccounts in a single Kyma cluster.

-To apply the multitenancy feature, choose the method that suits your needs and application architecture better:
+To apply the multitenancy feature, choose the method that suits your needs and application architecture:
 * Namespace-based mapping: Connect namespaces to separate subaccounts by configuring dedicated credentials for each namespace.
 * Instance-level mapping: Define a specific subaccount for each service instance, regardless of the namespace context.

-Both can be achieved through dedicated Secrets managed in the `kyma-system` namespace.
+Regardless of the method, you must create Secrets managed in the `kyma-system` namespace.

 ### Namespace-Based Mapping

 To connect a namespace to a specific subaccount, maintain access credentials to this subaccount in a Secret dedicated to the specific namespace.
 Define the `<namespace-name>-sap-btp-service-operator` Secret in the `kyma-system` namespace.
-See the examples of:
+See the following examples:
 * Default access credentials:

   ```yaml